City of Rifle increases employee pay scales

 According to city documents, full-time staff receiving a raise less than $1,000 above their current pay are to receive a bonus covering the difference.
 Meanwhile, all year-round part-time employees receive a $500 bonus no matter what, Graves Senior Consultant Eric Marburger said.

-The average pay increase amongst all Rifle employees under the new structure is $1,302.
+The average pay increase among all Rifle employees under the new structure is $1,302.

 “It can be really rewarding to have your manager come up to you on a Friday and give you a $500 check and say, ‘That project was outstanding.
 It’s gonna save us 10 times this, thank you,’” he said.